lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Abstract

 Lido V3 introduces stVaults as part of a broader staking infrastructure platform, where independent operators manage validators via vault-specific withdrawal credentials contracts while minting stETH backed by their stake.
 As described in [LIP-31](./lip-31.md), the protocol implements a global accounting system through `VaultHub` - a central collateral registry that tracks each vault's total value and manages external shares minting/burning.
-This LIP proposes comprehensive sanity checks for the "lazy oracle" system (centered around LazyOracle contract) that reports vault parameters to ensure the integrity of this global accounting framework.
+This LIP proposes comprehensive sanity checks for the "lazy oracle" system (centered around the `LazyOracle` contract) that reports vault parameters to ensure the integrity of this global accounting framework.

 The proposal introduces two funding flow types: direct funding through the `fund()` method (verifiable on-chain), and indirect funding which requires a 3-day quarantine period (with an exception for increases less than 3.5% of vault total value).
 These mechanisms, combined with parameter validation for `totalValue`, `cumulativeLidoFees`, `liabilityShares`, and `slashingReserve`, create a robust defense against potential oracle manipulation that could compromise the global backing invariant: `stETH.totalSupply() ≤ Core Pool total supply + Σ Staking Vault locked`.